xxnuo/MTranCore/REFERENCE.md

 ### Service: TranslatorService

-The gRPC service is defined in `translator.proto`:
+The gRPC service is defined in `worker.proto`:

 ```proto
 service TranslatorService {